What is the right page speed and why is it so important?

 Among the many web and mobile searches we undertake during a day, Google sets the benchmark in page speed: a scorching 0.5 to 0.9 seconds to load a search results page.
 However, with the capabilities of the teams at Google to keep the page size down to a sheer minimum, owing to showing only weblinks for search queries, it sits in a league that can rarely be matched.

-But more than just user experience, there must be further reasons for rallying all the forces you can, to optimise the page speed of your website.
-We quote it as ‘optimise’ because there can be instances where website content is trimmed to the bare minimum, and that goes against providing a complete branding experience.
-Let’s dive into the reasons to help you towards optimising your page speed.
+But more than just user experience, there must be further reasons for rallying all the forces you can to optimize the page speed of your website.
+We quote it as ‘optimize’ because there can be instances where website content is trimmed to the bare minimum, and that goes against providing a complete branding experience.
+Let’s dive into the reasons to help you towards optimizing your page speed.

 Does page speed really matter for SEO Ranking?

-As Google is the most widely used global search engine, conversations in web optimisation or SEO inevitably turns to the search giant.
-Google, in a survey on 900,000 mobile landing ad pages across 126 countries found most of the website(70%) took around 7 seconds to load, albeit the fact that it has focused on site speed as a critical parameter since 2010.
+As Google is the most widely used global search engine, conversations in web optimization or SEO inevitably turns to the search giant.
+Google, in a survey on 900,000 mobile landing ad pages across 126 countries, found most of the website(70%) took around 7 seconds to load, albeit the fact that it has focused on site speed as a critical parameter since 2010.

-Google keeps updating its evolving criteria for ranking websites, and the onus is on web optimisers or marketers to ensure they align and maximise their page speed.
-Not only would it help it accelerate your search engine rankings, but provide greater brand recall too.
+Google keeps updating its evolving criteria for ranking websites, and the onus is on web-optimizers or marketers to ensure they align and maximize their page speed.
+Not only would it help it accelerates your search engine rankings, but provide higher brand recall too.
 Other search engine giants have criteria that are similar to Google’s.
-However, the general sentiment of user’s changing requirements, increasing dependence on digital-enabled means like shopping online, must be the Holy Grail for web marketers.
+However, the general sentiment of the user’s changing requirements, increasing dependence on digital-enabled means like shopping online, must be the Holy Grail for web marketers.

 Using techniques like A/B testing or page speed testing can help evaluate where the website is, and where it needs to get to.